 - Call an ambulance or go to the nearest hospital as soon as possible.

-- Chew for 300 mg asprin (if available) until you reach the hospital or the ambulance –
+- Chew for 300 mg asprin (if available) until you reach the hospital or the ambulance unless you are allergic to aspirin or your doctor has told you not to.

-Oxygen will be given if saturating reduced (>90%)
+- Oxygen will be given if saturation is reduced (>90%)

 - Needed investigations/tests will be done ex.
 ECG, Cardiac enzyme assay ( troponin I).